Models

 Abstract and links

-This paper provides the technical description of a numerical overlapping generations (OLG) model of the Auerbach-Kotlikoff type for Austria.
-The FISK OLG model has been tailored for quantifying medium and long-run effects of demographic change and structural reforms.
-Decisions of households and firms are microfounded.
-The model is dynamic and solved in general equilibrium.
-Particular emphasis was put on a detailed modeling of government revenues and expenditure.
+This paper presents an update of the technical description of the FISK OLG Model, a numerical overlapping generations (OLG) model of the Auerbach-Kotlikoff type, specifically developed for Austria.
+The FISK OLG model is designed to quantify the medium- and long-term effects of demographic changes and structural reforms.
+Household and firm decisions are microfounded, and the model operates dynamically in general equilibrium.
+Particular attention is given to a detailed representation of government revenues and expenditures.
+An extension of the model incorporates endogenous energy consumption and greenhouse gas emissions.

 Codes for solving this class of models (toy versions of the large model): solveCGE